 How is the Banking Process for Foreigners in Costa Rica?

 Banking policy varies from bank to bank in Costa Rica, just as it does in countries like Canada and the U.S. However, generally speaking, banks are more tightly regulated by the Government Banking Regulatory Authority, SUGEF, The General Superintendent of Financial Entities, than their counterparts in countries like Canada and the U.S. This rigidity in regulation arises from the fact that Costa Rica has a reputation for money laundering operations being conducted, especially related to the illegal drug trade.
 Banks “toe-the-line” when it comes to Regulatory compliance, as the fines and penalties for non-compliance are stiff, amounting to up to 3% of the bank’s gross asset worth.
-Luckily, the percentage penalty and fines calculation doesn’t include the amount of the funds that you may have on deposit.
+Luckily, the percentage for the penalty and fines calculation doesn’t include the amount of the funds that you may have on deposit.

 Bank Account Opening